 But these were all part of the new reality to which I was having to adapt.

 Something has to help

-I looked for ways to help myself and heard a man with MS speaking about hypnotherapy for pain control.
-Remembering my experience of hypnobirthing, I decided to try hypnotherapy for the RA.
+I looked for ways to help myself.
+A man with multiple sclerosis mentioned using hypnotherapy for pain control.
+I’d had a positive experience of hypno-birthing in the past.
+Remembering this, I decided to try hypnotherapy for the RA.